sergheevdev/command-bus/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-I'm borrowing the coding style guide from [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+I'm borrowing the coding style guide from [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html) (but using tabs instead of spaces).

+Remember that the coding style is just a reference and there is no need to strictly follow it, as long as the coding style is consistent with the current one.

 ## License